Research process & databases

 Why do you need to cite your sources?

-Take the SFU Library interactive tutorial, Understanding and Avoiding Plagiarism, to test yourself and to learn more about plagiarism.
+Take the SFU Library interactive tutorial, Understanding and Avoiding Plagiarism, to test yourself and use our guide to Avoiding Plagiarism to learn more about plagiarism.

 APA Citation: SFU Library guide